How Do You Use Air Dry Clay? A Beginner’s Guide

 Air-dry clay is very forgiving, but only when it’s still soft.
 Before finishing your project, use clay tools or your fingers to rectify any imperfections, which will be permanent once the clay has dried.

-If you’re struggling to smooth out certain areas or remove bumpy bits, wet your fingers a little to soften the clay, and fix the imperfections.
+If you’re having trouble smoothing out certain areas or removing bumpy bits, wet your fingers a little to soften the clay and fix the imperfections.

 What Do You Do When Air Dry Clay Is Too Soft?